 AMBASSADOR MORGENTHAU'S STORY

-Ambassador Morgenthau's Story is the title of the published memoirs of Henry Morgenthau, Sr. covering the time when he was American ambassador to Constantinople, 1913-1916.
-The book has been used as a primary source regarding Turkish atrocities against the Ottoman Greeks.
+Ambassador Morgenthau's Story is the title of the published memoirs of Henry Morgenthau Snr covering the time when he was American Ambassador to the Ottoman Empire from 1913-1916.
+The book has been used as a primary source regarding Turkish atrocities against Ottoman Christians.

-As Ottoman authorities began the extermination campaign of the Armenians in 1914-1915, Morgenthau's desk was flooded with reports nearly every hour by the American consuls residing in different parts of the Empire, documenting the massacres and deportation marches that were taking place.
-Along with the extermination of the Armenians, Morgenthau's memoir also details massacres and deportations committed on the native Greeks and Assyrians of the empire.
+As Ottoman authorities began exterminating Armenians in 1914-1915, Morgenthau's desk was flooded with reports nearly every hour by the American consuls residing in different parts of the Empire documenting the massacres and deportations that were taking place.
+Along with the extermination of the Armenians, Morgenthau's memoir also details massacres and deportations committed on native Greeks and Assyrians of the empire.
 Faced with the accumulating evidence, he officially informed the U.S. government of the activities of the Ottoman government and asked for it to intervene.